OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 * Over the course of the data collection day you may forget you are wearing the camera and take images that are too personal, unwanted or unflattering.
 At the end of the period for which you are wearing the camera, you will have the opportunity to view and, if necessary, delete any images that you do not wish to be included in the study.

 ### Ethics information on wearable cameras
 The data collected will be anonymised and stored on a password-protected computer and any researchers using the data will have been trained in the ethical handling of such data.
-In a typical day of wear, the camera may take up to 3,000 images depicting your everyday life, where you go and the kinds of activities you engage in (e.g. walking to the shop, cycling, socialising).
+On a typical day of wear, the camera may take up to 3,000 images depicting your everyday life, where you go and the kinds of activities you engage in (e.g. walking to the shop, cycling, socialising).
 Some images are displayed below for you to get an idea of the content and quality of images that are recorded:

 ![](./assets/figs/camera_photos.png)